treefrogframework/treefrog-framework/docs/user-guide/en/view/static-contents.md

 #include <TWebApplication>
 ```

-## Send data
+## Send Data

-To send the data in the memory, instead of a file, you can use the sendData() method as follows.
-You can omit the access process to reduce the overhead compared to the sendFile() method.
+To send the data into the memory, instead to a file, you can use the sendData() method as follows.

 ```c++
 QByteArray data;
 data = ...
 sendFile(data, "text/plain");
 ```

+You can omit the access process to reduce the overhead compared to the sendFile() method.<br>
 Similarly, it means the file download operation is executed on the Web browser side, after that you cannot call the render() method (it would not work if you did).